Skip to main content

 Authorisation to run the specific functionality documented here is controlled with privileges maintained in User Roles.

-Select the appropriate role to edit, the example used here is SALES_ASSISTANT
+Select the appropriate role to edit.
+The example used here is SALES_ASSISTANT.

 Select the appropriate Application Package and configure the required privileges from the table below: